catgpt-glitch/catgpt-glitch.github.io/blog/possible-ads-b-reflection-by-mt-fuji-part-1.md

 Mount Fuji, the symbolic mountain of Japan, is visible from the window of my apartment.

 My ADS-B receiving antenna is installed indoors near that window.

+After improving the receiver and antenna setup, an unexpected reception pattern began to appear.

 Observation environment: